This easy recipe for fruit salad is full of fresh fruit all tossed in a simple vanilla-kissed fruit salad dressing!

 - Perfect for serving next to waffles, pancakes, or ice cream!

-- Can be made ahead of time and chilled until it’s ready to serve.
+- It can be made ahead of time and chilled until it’s ready to serve.

 - So versatile with add-ins, make a signature salad with any fruit in the fridge!